-OPTION 2: How-To Demonstration: Teach the class how to do something that you are an expert (or near expert) in doing.
+OPTION 2: How To Demonstration: Teach the class how to do something that you are an expert (or near expert) in doing.
 It must be something you can safely demonstrate in class (so you may be an auto mechanic but can't demonstrate how to change the oil in a car as you can't bring a car into the classroom).
-Some ideas: how to program in a certain computer language, how to make skateboard, how to play a game, how to study for an exam, how to make a friend, etc.
+Some ideas: how to program in a certain computer language, how to make skateboard, how to play a game, how to study for an exam, etc.